 Intuitive & Repeatable Workflows

-> After data import, annotations are automatically applied based upon your pre-configured settings.
+After data import, annotations are automatically applied based upon your pre-configured settings.
 Additional annotations can then be added at any time during the analysis process.
-The Golden Helix ® team curates a wide selection of public databases and updates these datasets on a quarterly basis.
-The annotation curation process ensures that the data is of high quality and will work with your imported variants.
-While the current versions of these databases are always available, past versions are also accessible.
+The Golden Helix team curates a wide selection of public databases and updates these datasets on a quarterly basis.
 The specific annotations used in your analysis are stored locally with your data and are never changed without your explicit request.
 This ensures that your analysis is performed on a stable dataset and your results are reproducible and available in the future.

-> Included in VarSeq is functionality similar to SnpEff or Variant Effect Predictor.
-Each variant is mapped to all overlapping transcripts and information about the region where it is located (exon, intron, intergenic, etc.), sequence ontology (frame shift, synonymous, etc.), and HGVS notation (g dot, c dot, and p dot) is provided.
-You can chose to filter against the highest-impact annotation for each variant or the entire set of variant-transcript interactions.
+Included in VarSeq is functionality similar to SnpEff or Variant Effect Predictor.
+Each variant is mapped to all overlapping transcripts and information about the region where it is located (exon, intron, intergenic, etc.), sequence ontology (frameshift, synonymous, etc.), and HGVS notation (g dot, c dot, and p dot) is provided.
+You can choose to filter against the highest-impact annotation for each variant or the entire set of variant-transcript interactions.

-> Since GenomeBrowse is built into VarSeq, it is easy to verify coverage across your amplicons.
+Since GenomeBrowse is built into VarSeq, it is easy to verify coverage across your amplicons.
 Simply add your BAM and BED files to your project and inspect the pileups directly.
 GenomeBrowse provides the context you need to have confidence that your upstream sequencing pipeline is working correctly.

 Import your data, select a workflow and start exploring.
 It is that simple!
 No uploading data.
 No complicated parameter selection.
 No difficult file conversions.
 VarSeq distills the analysis process down to its very essence and removes all roadblocks that get in the way of getting work done.